dnlzrgz/memotica/src/memotica/modals/help_modal.md

 - `ctrl+d`: Toggle dark mode.
 - `ctrl+n`: Open modal to add a new deck.
 - `ctrl+a`: Open modal to add a new flashcard.
+- `ctrl+r`: Reset all the reviews of the selected deck.

 ### Decks